Nov 16, 2021

 The album will be less commercially successfull that expected, despite the good singles "I'm Going Down" and "Chocolate".
 And despite the very suggestive style of the four women.
 The way of wearing their pants lower than their underwear could recall the fashion style of the Kriss Kross in 1992 (pants on backwards).
 But maybe it is a part of the bad success, like Mopreme said in an interview, when they toured with Thug Life in prisons, people were less interested in their singing talents than in their dances and costumes...

 The group Y?N-Vee seems to have been formed by PMP.
-Their first collective appearance is on Johnny J's solo album I Gotta Be Me (Shade Three, 1994).
+Their first collective appearance is on Johnny J's solo album I Gotta Be Me (Shade Three, the 10th of February 1994).

-The song "Don't Leave" known to be a Y?N-Vee's song featuring 2Pac is still unleaked, except for a little 10 seconds snippet.
-Regarding to the dates of recording of this album, it has probably been recorded at these times, maybe even for this album.
+The song "Don't Leave" known to be a Y?N-Vee's song featuring 2Pac is still unleaked, except for a little 10 seconds snippet (thanks to Banned from Bomb1st Forum).
+Regarding to the dates of recording of this album, it has probably been recorded for it.
 And maybe like for Madonna's "I'd Rather Be Ya Lover", it has been taken off from the album due to the coming Tupac's procedure for rape...
+A pity, because it could have totally changed the commercial success of their album... and their career.

-Natasha Walker was a long-time chorist for 2Pac, from Thug Life times to Death Row, with huge hits like "Bury Me A G", "Shit Don't Stop", "Lord Knows" and "Check Out Time" and many underground unreleased songs like "How Do U Want It OG", "What's Next OG" and "Letter 2 My Unborn OG" (in All Eyez on Me times), "Is it Cool 2 Fuck OG", "Nothin' 2 Lose", "Where Do We Go From Here", "R U Still Down OG", "It Ain't Easy OG".
+Natasha Walker has been a very important chorist for 2Pac, probably a good friend too, from Thug Life times to Death Row, with huge hits like "Bury Me A G", "Shit Don't Stop", "Pain", "Lord Knows" and "Check Out Time" and also many unreleased songs like "How Do U Want It OG", "What's Next OG" and "Letter 2 My Unborn OG" (in All Eyez on Me times, cf. When I Get Free and Thug Life Volume II), "Is it Cool 2 Fuck OG" and "Time 2 Get My Drink On" for his original Thug Life album and then "Nothing 2 Lose", "Bury Me A G OG", "Where Do We Go From Here" and "R U Still Down OG" (maybe "It Ain't Easy OG" but it is now thought it is more likely a chorist friend from Tony Pizarro who produced the song).

-Nic Nam is said to be the strong voice in "Uppercut OG" (often confused with other female rappers from that time like Yonnie Stokes from Thug Life or Sister Souljah), recorded for Mr. Middle Finger 2Pac's scrapped album.
+Nic Nam is said to be the strong voice in "Uppercut OG" (often confused with other female rappers from that time like Yonnie Stokes from Thug Life or Sister Souljah), recorded for 2Pac's scrapped album Mr. Middle Finger.
+She also raps in "Fake Ass Bitches" (we thought for a time it was Yesz).
+Like said above, she appeared a few times with Natasha Walker in the albums of K-Dee and J'Son, as well as Natasha Walker (another track) and Johnny J (who produced another song).

-Vayne is singing in Snoop Dogg's "Gangsta Like Me" in Ego Trippin' in 2008.
+Vayne also very very rare appears in one track of J'Son, and will be singing in Snoop Dogg's "Gangsta Like Me" in Ego Trippin' in 2008...